Joining Rocky Corner

 Living in a cohousing community is a rich experience for those who are willing to put energy into it.
 We are looking for individuals and families who want to make a positive contribution to the life of the community.
 The path to membership is designed to give newcomers and existing members time to find out whether they are a good fit.

-Once you decide you want to join Green Haven, an existing member will serve as your buddy while you work through the membership process.
+Once you decide you want to join Rocky Corner, an existing member will serve as your buddy while you work through the membership process.
 Along the way you will

 - Read and agree to our major governing documents (our vision statement and our caring communication guidelines)